South Africa Population Pyramid (2025)

 What are the economic implications of South Africa's demographics?

 South Africa's demographic profile creates significant economic opportunities through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 67.4% of the population in working ages, the country has abundant labor force potential supporting economic expansion.
 The dependency ratio of 48.4 means each working person supports 0.5 dependents, enabling high savings rates and investment capacity.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 1,110,347 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in South Africa.

 economic